 We are also focused on building out a robust and relevant trade secret portfolio.
 Our trade secret portfolio largely relates to the liquid handling and processing of our water-based products from start to finish.
 In the case of our lead asset, CNM-Au8, highly purified water containing at least one processing enhancer enters the production device where it is exposed to a plasma-conditioning step.
 The exact nature of the plasma conditioning affects additional constituents that can become part of the flowing water thus affecting the subsequent crystal growth processes.
 Likewise, many details of the electrode design, configuration and operation also affect the electrochemical crystal growth processes that occur at each electrode set.
-Similarly, many design and operational aspects of each trough device directly affect the electrochemical crystal growth, such as concentration and filling, are critical so as not to introduce any contaminates into the liquid, which could alter the surfaces of the nanocrystals, thus adding toxicity and/or adversely affecting efficacy of the biological catalysis processes.
+Similarly, many design and operational aspects of each trough device directly affect the electrochemical crystal growth processes that occur at each electrode set.
+Finally, various aspects of liquid handling subsequent to crystal growth, such as concentration and filling, are critical so as not to introduce any contaminates into the liquid, which could alter the surfaces of the nanocrystals, thus adding toxicity and/or adversely affecting efficacy of the biological catalysis processes.
 We continue to explore additional ways to expand our trade secret portfolio in various aspects of the design, production, control and manufacture of our products.